What is hepatitis B?

 What does hepatitis B infection do?

 Acute hepatitis B infection usually does not cause any symptoms in children.
-In contrast, infected adults often feel extremely tired and unwell, with loss of appetite, nausea and vomiting, and their skin andeyes may go yellow (jaundice).
+Infected adults however often feel extremely tired and unwell.
+Adults with hepatitis B often have a loss of appetite, nausea and vomiting, and their skin andeyes may go yellow (jaundice).

 How do people catch hepatitis B infection?

 The hepatitis B virus is found in the blood and body fluids (saliva, breast-milk, semen, vaginal secretions) of people with hepatitis B. The most common way that children are infected with the virus is when a pregnant woman, who has hepatitis B, passes the virus on to her baby during pregnancy or birth.

 Adults can become infected from very close personal contact, such as having sex with, or sharing a needle with a person who has hepatitis B.

 Can hepatitis B virus infection be prevented?